 Cleveland Breast Lift at Plastic Surgeons of Akron

 Women’s breasts can change over time and the youthful shape and firmness can often be lost.
 Your breasts’ supporting ligaments and skin have the tendency to stretch and sag with age, allowing the breasts to sag and appear droopy.
 These changes can result from weight fluctuations, breastfeeding, pregnancy, gravity, and aging.
 Heredity may play a role as well.

-Our Cleveland breast lift can reverse and correct sagging breasts.
+For our patients in Cleveland breast lift surgery can reverse and correct sagging breasts.
 Schedule a consultation at Plastic Surgeons of Akron to learn how you might benefit from a breast lift.

 Need a “Lift”?